Stable approximation of Helmholtz solutions in the disk by evanescent plane waves: Instability of propagative plane wave sets

-Propagative plane waves are a common choice in Trefftz schemes, see~\cite[Sec.
+Propagative plane waves are a common choice in Trefftz schemes, see\ \cite[Sec.
 3.2]{Hiptmair2016} and the references therein.
 In 2D, isotropic approximations are obtained by using equispaced angles: for some \(M \in \mathbb{N}\), the approximation set is defined as

-In contrast to circular waves, the approximation sets based on such propagative plane waves are in general not hierarchical.
-Plane waves spaces have been studied in the literature, in particular explicit \(hp\)-estimates in suitable Sobolev semi-norms are available for general domains, see~\cite[Th.~5.2 and 5.3]{Moiola2011}.
-These results ensure more than exponential convergence (with respect to the number of plane waves used) of the approximation of homogeneous Helmholtz solutions by a finite superposition of (propagative) plane waves.
-Therefore, at least in principle, propagative plane waves are well-suited for Trefftz approximations.
+In contrast to circular waves, the approximation sets based on such PPWs are in general not hierarchical.
+Plane waves spaces have been studied in the literature, in particular explicit \(hp\)-estimates in suitable Sobolev semi-norms are available for general domains, see\ \cite[Th.~5.2 and 5.3]{Moiola2011}.
+These results ensure more than exponential convergence (with respect to the number of plane waves used) of the approximation of homogeneous Helmholtz solutions by a finite superposition of PPWs.
+Therefore, at least in principle, PPWs are well-suited for Trefftz approximations.

-Let us state an essential identity that is ubiquitous in the following analysis.
-The \emph{Jacobi--Anger identity} provides a link between plane waves and circular waves, see~\cite[Eq.~(10.12.1)]{DLMF} and~\cite[Eq.~(10.11.1)]{DLMF}.
-For any \(\mathbf{x} = (r,\theta) \in B_{1}\) and \(\varphi \in [0,2\pi)\), we have
+The \emph{Jacobi--Anger identity}\ \cite[Eq.~(10.12.1)]{DLMF} provides a link between plane waves and circular waves and is ubiquitous in the analysis that follows: